5′ with Dr. Periklis Thivaios

 Please allow me to talk about history again, as this is the best means of understanding the present and contemplating about the future.
 We are well aware that most innovations originate in incumbent institutions, but their successful commercialisation is often driven by other, challenger firms.
 While this story sounds somewhat glorious or romantic, in practice many innovations fail to take up because challenger firms often fail to raise the capital or attract the customer base required.
 With initiatives such as FinQuest, we observe a re-approachment between incumbents and innovators, commercialised on a collaborative rather than competitive space.

-- Would you suggest to a young startup to take part at competition and why?
+- Would you suggest to a young startup to take part at the competition and why?

 I have been a mentor for the first two rounds of FinQuest and therefore my opinion is rather biased… Of course I would encourage startups to participate!
 The most important benefit to them will be the ‘real world’ challenge of their ideas: any innovative idea is great, but if it cannot be commercialised, it is bound to fail.
 FinQuest, with the support structures it provides (mentors, access to expertise and bank services) is an invaluable step in the path towards technological diffusion and commercial thinking.